-Hi, I’m Irwin!
-I’ve been a software sales leader for startups like Okta as well as large corporations like BMC and Cisco.
-Now, I work as an industry mentor to help people land great jobs in sales through workshops and 1-on-1 mentorship.
+Hi, I’m Alex!
+I’ve been working in sales for innovative startups like SoftBank Robotics as well as large corporations like NBC Universal for years.
+Now, I work as an industry mentor at Pathrise to help people land great sales jobs through workshops and 1-on-1 mentorship.
 Check out my article with steps to help you land entry level sales jobs.

 Bootcamp grads want to use their new skills to land a tech sales job after graduation.
 But there are often hundreds of university grads competing for the same positions.
 Many of these candidates have years of experience studying business development, tech sales, and operations.
 Some applicants may even have internship experience at top companies.
 As a bootcamp grad, how can you stand out to recruiters and hiring managers?